UnknownJoe796/skate/Readme.md

 Skate does **NOT** support `.kts` files (at least yet) due to some complications with their interactions with IntelliJ projects and the embedded Kotlin compiler.
 If you're interested in helping or extending this, please contact me on the Kotlin Slack channel.
 My username is `josephivie`.

-**This is primarily an educational project** to learn working with the Kotlin compiler, Maven, and IntelliJ to complete a full build.
-Eventually this will lead to a library for building multiplatform projects without a build system - instead just using a Maven library to make it more convenient.
+Alternatively, there's an open issue for discussion on GitHub.

 ## How do I use it?